 - 1. No sunglasses in school. - 2.
-Hoods, hats, headscarves, headbands, or bandanas may not be worn in the building. - 3.
-Appropriate shorts, skirts, and dresses.
-We will use the mid thigh rule. - 4.
+Hoods, hats or bandanas may not be worn in the building.

+- 3. Appropriate shorts, skirts, and dresses. - 4.
 Midriffs must be covered.
-Bottom of the shirt must cover the top of pants or be tucked in. - 5.
+Bottom of the shirt must cover the top of the pants or be tucked in. - 5.
 Clothing or articles that could damage school property or harm someone will not be permitted example: pins and spikes. - 6.
 No slippers or pajamas - 7.
 All clothing must be appropriate and not excessively revealing - 8.
-No sagging, excessively baggie, or wide bell-bottom pants.
-Pants cannot be dragging on the floor. - 9.
+No sagging, excessively baggie, pants. - 9.
 No wheels in shoes permitted.
 (Heeleys, Rollerblades etc.) - 10.
 Flip flops, high-heels, platform shoes, or unsafe footwear are prohibited from being worn at recess and P.E. - 11.
 Make-up is highly discouraged, and the principal will have the discretion to ask for it to be removed if it is a disruption to the educational process.